Hida Viloria: Media

-Viloria spoke about being non-binary, also known as genderqueer, in the award-winning 1999 documentary Gendernauts.
+Viloria spoke about being intersex and genderqueer in the award-winning 1999 documentary Gendernauts.

 In 2002, Viloria spoke about feeling blessed they did not experience forced infant genital surgeries on 20/20.

-In 2007, on The Oprah Winfrey Show, Viloria likened society's lack of understanding of non-binary people, and the pressure non-binary people experience to identify as men or women, to what people of mixed African-American and Caucasian race sometimes experience, saying, "Society pressures you to choose sides, just like they pressure mixed race people to decide, you know...
+In 2007, on The Oprah Winfrey Show, Viloria likened society's lack of understanding of intersex people, and the pressure intersex people experience to identify as men or women, to what people of mixed African-American and Caucasian race sometimes experience, saying, "Society pressures you to choose sides, just like they pressure mixed race people to decide, you know...
 'Are you really black?
 Are you really white?'"
 Viloria went on to say "I have both [sides]".

 In September 2015, the UN's Free & Equal Campaign for Equality produced a video of Viloria in conjunction with the release of their groundbreaking resource the Intersex Fact Sheet, and in 2016 Viloria was one of the "Intersex Voices" featured in the Free and Equal Campaign for Equality's Intersex Awareness Campaign.

-Viloria has also advocated against intersex genital mutilation via essays, and in their 2017 memoir, Born Both: An Intersex LIfe.
+Viloria has also advocated against intersex genital mutilation via essays, and in their 2017 memoir, Born Both: An Intersex Life.

-In 2019 Viloria was featured in the Smithsonian Channel documentary, The General Was Female?, which explores compelling evidence that General Casimir Pulaski, revered as the father of the American Cavalry, may have been intersex.
+In 2019 Viloria was featured in the Smithsonian Channel documentary, "The General Was Female?", which explores compelling evidence that General Casimir Pulaski, revered as the father of the American Cavalry, may have been intersex.

 Selected bibliography

 Honors and awards

-In April 2013, Viloria's intersex advocacy organization was selected as a finalist for the Kalamazoo College Global Prize for Collaborative Social Justice, administered by Kalamazoo College's Arcus Center for Social Justice Leadership.
 Viloria's memoir Born Both: An Intersex Life was selected as one of six books in People magazine's "The Best New Books" list in April 2017, one of School Library Journal's Top Ten Adult Books for Teens, and was a 2018 Lambda Literary Award nominee for LGBTQ non-fiction.